KGkhalidd/Dj-Blog/README.md

-# This is a Django project that implements a personal blog.
-The project includes functionality for creating, editing, and deleting blog posts, as well as for searching and filtering blog posts by author, category, and publication date.
+Developed a Django-based personal blog project with CRUD functionalities for creating, editing, and deleting blog posts.
+Implemented robust search and filtering features by author, category, and publication date.
+Included a user session feature for adding posts to a 'Read Later' list and removing from the stored posts.
+Users can engage through comments by providing username, email, and comments on each post.
-Also it have a session for every user to add posts for Read Later or remove from the list 'stored posts' u can comment on every post by adding ur username , email and the comment

 u can see it deployed from here : https://kgkhalidd.pythonanywhere.com/